patternfly/patternfly-elements/elements/pfe-progress-indicator/README.md

 # PFElements Progress Indicator Element

-`pfe-cta` is a call-to-action (CTA) element, that stands out from regular hypertext links, and is used for linking users to webpages.
+`pfe-progress-indicator` is a call-to-action (CTA) element, that stands out from regular hypertext links, and is used for linking users to webpages.

 ## Usage
 ```html